 The Vermont State Police reported only minor accidents over the weekend.

 On Sunday Vermont sent equipment and workers to Massachusetts to help with the storm recovery.
 Agency of Transportation staff, as well as some members of the Vermont State Police, traveled south on Sunday to assist.

-The U.S. Postal Service gave customers a preview of the recently announced suspension of Saturday service by canceling home
+The U.S. Postal Service gave customers a preview of the recently announced suspension of Saturday service by canceling home delivery on Saturday.

 And Portland, Maine recorded more than 29 inches from Friday's storm, breaking the single storm record of 27.1 inches from 1979.